 What Is Project-Based Learning?

-Project-Based Learning is an interdisciplinary, academically challenging, dynamic approach to teaching curriculum—providing students with opportunities to investigate authentic, real-world situations and create meaningful solutions.
+Project-Based Learning is an interdisciplinary, academically challenging, dynamic approach to teaching curriculum—providing students with opportunities to investigate authentic situations and create meaningful solutions.
 Through Project-Based learning, students develop skills considered to be essential and relevant to their future, such as: critical thinking, collaboration and innovation, as well as presentation and public speaking.